quicbit-js/test-kit/readme.md

                 'throws' - will assert that the fn applied to the first columns will throw an error that matches the expression in the last table column.
                 'none'   - will do no assertions and leave that up you (your function).
                            The function will use all columns as input.
+No default plan is set.

 **{assert: 'throws'}** is a great way to cover edge cases in your tests.
 For example, sI used this little table to cover some edge cases in test-table to quickly sweep out those corner cases